 As a classical language, Latin is embedded in many modern languages including English.
-Not only a language course, students will explore the historical significance of ancient Rome and the way in which it has influenced the cultures of today.
-A goal of the course is to utilize the study of Latin to develop critical thinking, memory, and the ability to closely analyze text for the appreciation of language and its strength.
-Students will continue to learn to translate Latin with accuracy through work with various classical texts and the historical, political, and cultural contexts in which they were written.
-Among the authors and texts to be studied are Catullus' lyric poetry, Propertius' elegies, Ovid's Metamorphoses, and Cicero' speeches.

-Students at both SL and HL level will be expected to use their comprehension of the language for the purpose of translation, understanding, research, and relevance to our time.
-Distinction between SL and HL is found in the breadth of study and expectation for the level of knowledge and skill.
-Students at the HL level will also be required to independently research additional sources.
-The decision to study at the HL level will be made by the student, in consultation with their teacher, at the end of junior year.

-IB Latin requires a variety of internal and external written and oral assessments which will begin in the junior year and conclude during the senior year.
+Students will explore not only the Latin language, but the historical significance of ancient Rome and the way in which it has influenced the cultures of today.
+A goal of the course is to utilize the study of Latin language and literature to develop memory, critical thinking, literary analysis, and an appreciation of the beauty and power of the Latin language.
+Students will continue to translate Latin with accuracy.
+Working with a variety of classical texts, students will appreciate the historical, political, and cultural contexts in which they were written.
+Among the authors and texts to be studied are Catullus, Horace, Propertius, Vergil, Ovid, and Martial.
+Students at both SL and HL level will be expected to use their comprehension of the language for the purpose of translation, critical analysis, and independent research.
+The distinction between SL and HL is found in the breadth of study and expectations for the level of knowledge and skill.
+Students at the HL level will also be required to research additional secondary sources independently.
+The decision to study at the HL level will be made by the student in consultation with their teacher at the end of junior year.
+IB Latin requires a variety of internal and external written and oral assessments which will begin in the junior year and conclude in the senior year.
 Students will be required to take the IB exam in Latin at the end of senior year.

-The IB or AP assessment may earn a student college credit dependent upon their score and the policy of the college or university.

-FRENCH 4, ITALIAN 4, LATIN 4, MANDARIN 4, SPANISH 4 CONVERSATION AND CULTURE

-Prerequisites: French 3, Italian 3, Mandarin 3, Spanish 3 and successful completion of the Foreign Language Association of Chairpersons and Supervisors (FLACS) Checkpoint B Examination
+The IB or AP assessment may earn a student college credit depending upon their score and the policy of the college or university.
+FRENCH 4, ITALIAN 4, LATIN 4, MANDARIN 4, SPANISH 4 CONVERSATION AND CULTURE Credit: 1 Prerequisites: French 3, Italian 3, Mandarin 3, Spanish 3 and successful completion of the Foreign Language Association of Chairpersons and Supervisors (FLACS) Checkpoint B Examination

 These courses will further develop fluency in the three modes of communication (Interpretative, Presentational and Interpersonal), which place emphasis on the context and purpose of the communication with special emphasis on the development of conversational competence.
 Special attention is given to the acquisition of language that is essential for purposes and situations common to daily social interactions.
-The student will effectively communicate in the target language through diverse, interactive tasks.
-The student will also develop an understanding and appreciation of the culture.